zackmdavis/Category_War/maybe_lying_doesnt_exist.md

 >
 > [...]
 I think they lie to themselves that they're not lying (so that if you search their thoughts, they never think "I'm lying")[.]

-If your interest in the philosophy of language is primarily to _avoid being blamed for things_—perhaps because you percieve that you live [in a Hobbesian dystopia](https://www.lesswrong.com/posts/YRgMCXMbkKBZgMz4M/asymmetric-justice#puGDkhWCcaNJEMkdz) where the primary function of words is to elicit actions, where the [denotative structure](https://www.lesswrong.com/posts/i2bWqSFgyFxowTKWE/actors-and-scribes-words-and-deeds) of language has [decayed](https://www.lesswrong.com/posts/8XDZjfThxDxLvKWiM/excerpts-from-a-larger-discussion-about-simulacra) long ago, and all that's left is a [standardized list of approved attacks](https://www.lesswrong.com/posts/r2dTchodfqX4o5DYH/blame-games)—in that case, it makes perfect sense to worry about "lie inflation" but not about "lie deflation."
+If your interest in the philosophy of language is primarily to _avoid being blamed for things_—perhaps because [hard experience](https://slatestarcodex.com/2019/02/22/rip-culture-war-thread/) has taught you that you live [in a Hobbesian dystopia](https://www.lesswrong.com/posts/YRgMCXMbkKBZgMz4M/asymmetric-justice#puGDkhWCcaNJEMkdz) where the primary function of words is to elicit actions, where the [denotative structure](https://www.lesswrong.com/posts/i2bWqSFgyFxowTKWE/actors-and-scribes-words-and-deeds) of language has [decayed](https://www.lesswrong.com/posts/8XDZjfThxDxLvKWiM/excerpts-from-a-larger-discussion-about-simulacra) long ago, and all that's left is a [standardized list of approved attacks](https://www.lesswrong.com/posts/r2dTchodfqX4o5DYH/blame-games)—in that case, it makes perfect sense to worry about "lie inflation" but not about "lie deflation."
 If describing something as "lying" is primarily a weapon, then applying extra scrutiny to uses of that weapon is a wise arms-restriction treaty.

 But if your interest in the philosophy of language is to improve and refine the uniquely human power of [vibratory telepathy](https://www.lesswrong.com/posts/SXK87NgEPszhWkvQm/mundane-magic)—to construct shared maps that reflect the territory—if you're interested in revealing what kinds of deception are _actually happening_, and why—

 (in short, if you are an aspiring epistemic rationalist)

 —then the asymmetrical fear of false-positive identifications of "lying" but not false-negatives—along with the focus on "bad actors", "stigmatization", "attacks", _&c._—just looks _weird_.
 What does _that_ have to do with maximizing the probability you assign to the right answer??

-[TODO: address stabilizing Schelling point objection]
-[TODO: maybe everyone _should_ be angrier, if lies are actualy that common and anger is a functional response?]
-[TODO: acknowledge that Alexander must know that the reason to "prefer" a category is _because_ it affects anticipations—"its web of connotations in our minds"]

 ### The Optimal Categorization Depends on the Actual Psychology of Deception